 Step 6: Provide the CDE with the Web site link(s) to the SARC(s).

-Provide the CDE with the school's Web site address where links to their SARCs are located.
-Submit the SARC Web links to the CDE via the CDE Update Your SARC Web Site Link (coming soon) Web page .
+Provide the CDE with the school's Web site address listing the SARC links by way of the CDE Update Your SARC Web Site Link Web page.
 The CDE does not collect electronic or paper copies of nonpublic school SARCs.

 Step 7: Notify parents about the SARC.